Justin Turner Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.3 K/9, the seventh-best in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in the league.

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.90).
+- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.

-- The Reds rank 21st in baseball in home runs surrendered (65 total, 1.2 per game).
+- Reds pitchers combine to surrender 65 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Lively (2-2) makes the start for the Reds, his third of the season.
+- Weaver (1-2) takes the mound for the Reds in his eighth start of the season.
+He's put together a 5.45 ERA in 38 2/3 innings pitched, with 37 strikeouts.

-- In his last appearance on Wednesday, the righty threw six innings against the St. Louis Cardinals, giving up two earned runs while surrendering five hits.
+- The righty last appeared on Thursday against the St. Louis Cardinals, when he threw 6 1/3 scoreless innings while giving up three hits.

+- The 29-year-old has a 5.45 ERA and 8.8 strikeouts per nine innings across seven games this season, while allowing a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.